MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-automationa.md

     # Some code showing a wait for successful deployment.
     ```

-### Download the PowerShell sample
+### Download a PowerShell sample

-To download the PowerShell sample, follow these steps:
+To download a PowerShell sample, follow these steps:

-1. Navigate to the [PowerBI-Developer-Samples](https://github.com/microsoft/PowerBI-Developer-Samples) GitHub folder
+1. Navigate to the [PowerBI-Developer-Samples](https://github.com/microsoft/PowerBI-Developer-Samples) GitHub folder.

 2. Select the green **Code** button.